dsteves28/CyberSecurity-Bootcamp/04. Linux SysAdmin Fundamentals/README.md

 3. Command to run expert mode:  ` sudo chkrootkit -x `

-4. Provide a report from the chrootkit output on what can be done to harden the system.
+4. Report of chrootkit output on what can be done to harden the system.